BDC Hamburger Icon

 • Measurable goals help you refine strategies.
 When your goals are measurable, you can gauge your success — or how close you came to it.
 Tracking metrics and key performance indicators allows you to compare the efficacy of various strategies and use only the most successful ones in the future.

 • Time-based goals provide accountability and urgency.
 Goals with deadlines are extremely motivating.
 A timetable brings a goal to life.
-Achieving time-based goals allows you to set new goals after your initial goals are met.
+Achieving time-based goals allows you to set new goals after your initial ones are met.

 With SMART goals, you and your team know what success entails and can measure it within a project’s framework.
 Everyone knows the steps they must take to achieve their goals.
 With ambiguity gone and a direction mapped, SMART goals set up your team for success.

-How to identify and reach your goals
+How to identify and reach your business goals

 1. Identify your goal.